 These past few weeks have been hard, y’all.
 If you’ve been following my posts, you know a little bit about this.
 I have been experiencing major stomach pain, burning, and discomfort for going on three weeks now.
 This happens to me periodically, but I just decided it was time to go to the doctor last week.
 I met with them, got lab work done a separate day, and then got a sonogram done on a separate day.
 A LONG drawn out process – with no answers.

 So, I made an appointment with a GI specialist for Wednesday.
 But until then, food definitely seems like the enemy.
-I am genuinely afraid and/or sad at most times about eating because I 1) don’t know how it will affect my body or 2) it’s just not what I want to eat.
+I was genuinely afraid and/or sad at most times about eating because I 1) don’t know how it will affect my body or 2) it’s just not what I want to eat.
 And I’ve spent the past 5 years of my life learning about nutrition and how the body works and what I should fuel myself with for optimal health…and here I am.
 I can’t help but feel like my body is betraying me?

-Just a few nights ago I sat with my boyfriend and cried as the thought that I may have SIBO or IBS loomed in my mind (yes, I'm dramatic).
+Just a few nights ago I sat with my boyfriend (now husband) and cried as the thought that I may have SIBO or IBS loomed in my mind (yes, I'm dramatic).
 I have been trialing the FODMAP diet, and my symptoms have definitely improved.
 Which is great!
 But also bad!
 Because this means that I potentially have one of these issues.
 And I cried because it “just wasn’t fair” that I am “so healthy” but still have to go through this.
 ME!
 A future dietitian!
 Afraid of food because of the effects it may or may not have on my body!
 While I sit and watch others around me consume whatever they want, including soda and fast food and fatty options, with no problems.
 I can’t help but feel a little jaded.

 But I’m not the kind of gal that sits back and gets run over by life.
 So, while I wait for more answers.
 I am taking on the FODMAP diet, learning more about it, what I can consume within it, and how to make that food taste really dang good.